-Universal Parks & Resorts and Loews Hotels & Resorts have announced Universal's Cabana Bay Beach Resort, a new affordable on-site option for families visiting the theme parks.
+Cabana Bay Beach Resort is an affordable on-site option for families visiting the theme parks.

-Unlike the current three hotels (Loews Portofino Bay Hotel, the Hard Rock Hotel and Loews Royal Pacific Resort), Cabana Bay will feature 900 family suites that will sleep six and include kitchenette areas.
+Unlike the previous three on-site hotels (Loews Portofino Bay Hotel, the Hard Rock Hotel and Loews Royal Pacific Resort), Cabana Bay features 900 family suites that will sleep six and include kitchenette areas.

 Tom Williams, chairman and chief executive officer of Universal Parks & Resorts, said, "Our new hotel will give guests an affordable, incredibly themed on-site hotel experience unlike anything else at our resort.
 Our new family suites and family-value pricing will give our guests on-site options they've never had before."

-Transportation to the theme parks will be by bus.
+Transportation to the theme parks will be by complimentary shuttle buses or walking paths.
 There are no boat transfers.

-The new hotel will be located on a 37-acre plot of land adjacent to Islands of Adventure just off Hollywood Way and Turkey Lake Road.
+Cabana Bay is located adjacent to Islands of Adventure just off Hollywood Way and Turkey Lake Road.